sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/update.md

 ### Multi-version upgrades

+A [multi-version upgrade](../../updates/index.md#multi-version-upgrades) is a downtime-incurring upgrade from version 3.20 or later to any future version.
+Multi-version upgrades will run both schema and data migrations to ensure the data available from the instance remains available post-upgrade.

 **Before performing a multi-version upgrade**:

 - **Take an up-to-date snapshot of your databases.** We are unable to exhaustively test all upgrade paths or catch all possible edge cases in a customer environment.
 The upgrade process aggressively mutates the shape and contents of your database, and uncaught errors in the migration process or unexpected environmental differences may cause data loss. **If you do not feel confident running this process solo**, contact customer support team to help walk you thorough the process.